StrangeBeeCorp/docs/docs/thehive/administration/authentication/oauth2.md

     Examples include:

-    * *openid* – Access to basic user information
+    * *openid*–Access to basic user information
-    * *email* – Access to the user’s email address
+    * *email*–Access to the user’s email address
-    * *profile* – Access to profile information
+    * *profile*–Access to profile information

     **Field that contains the id of the user in user info**

     The specific field in the user information response that holds the user's unique identifier.
-This is used by TheHive to map authenticated users.
+TheHive uses this field to map authenticated users.

 6. Turn on the **Enable user auto creation** to automatically create a user account in TheHive when a new user successfully authenticates through the OAuth 2.0 provider.